Gotrek77/obs-docker/README.md

 I added nvidia driver support to docker-compose.yml and some other tricks.
 I want to maintain the following dislaimer until more testing are made.

+Added features:
+- you can launch bin/create_logs_link.sh to fix logs link dir to correct path according with your home.

 **⚠️WARNING⚠️**

 **This is not intended to be an "easy" way to run OBS Studio.